Diplo: Jack Ü

 Jack Ü is an American duo made up of Skrillex and Diplo.
 Jack Ü's debut performance took place at the Mad Decent Block Party in San Diego on September 15, 2013, which is a nationwide tour that record label Mad Decent puts together to showcase different artists signed to the label.
 Diplo announced the project by releasing the Mad Decent Block Party lineup with Jack Ü playing at multiple stops on the tour.
 After some guessing by many of who Jack Ü was, Diplo finally came out to reveal that "Jack Ü ... means Skrillex and Diplo together".
 After their New York debut at Electric Zoo was canceled in late August, the duo would soon return to the city for something bigger.
 On December 31, 2014, Jack Ü sold out Madison Square Garden for one of their biggest performances to date.
 The duo had support from Rudimental, Yellow Claw and A$AP Ferg.

 On February 27, 2015, they released Skrillex and Diplo Present Jack Ü, a co-release between their respective labels Owsla and Mad Decent.
+The album was presented by surprise during a 24-hour DJ set which was broken up by the police at the 18-hour mark.
 It featured tracks with 2 Chainz, Kiesza, Justin Bieber, AlunaGeorge and Missy Elliott.
 The first single "Take Ü There" featuring Kiesza was the lead single on the duo's debut album.
 The single was released as the lead on October 4, 2014.
 It reached number sixteen on the UK Dance Chart.
-The official second single, "Where Are Ü Now", was released simultaneously with the album.
-The song which took both artists in a different direction, featured a collaboration with Canadian pop star Justin Bieber.
+The official second single, "Where Are Ü Now" featured a collaboration with Canadian pop star Justin Bieber and was released simultaneously with the album.

 Peaking at number 8 on the Billboard Hot 100, and number 3 on the UK Singles Chart, "Where Are Ü Now" became the duo's largest hit on both charts thus far.
 The song would also go on to peak at number three in Australia, which was the highest charting for the single worldwide.
 The song had huge success in Europe as well, reaching the top-ten in Sweden and Finland, and the top-twenty in Norway, the Czech Republic, Denmark and Slovakia.
 The final place it had charting success was Bieber's home country, Canada, where it would end up peaking at number 6.
-On March 29, 2015, Jack Ü closed the main stage at Ultra Music Festival in Miami.
+On March 29, 2015, Jack Ü closed the main stage at Ultra Music Festival in Miami, which included Justin Bieber, Diddy, and others.

 In 2016, the duo won two Grammy Awards for Grammy Award for Best Dance/Electronic Music Album for "Skrillex and Diplo present Jack Ü" and Grammy Award for Best Dance Recording for "Where Are Ü Now?" with Justin Bieber.
 The latter was also Bieber's first Grammy.
 They played two sold-out shows including Coachella Valley Music Festival in Indio, California and Lollapalooza in São Paulo, Brazil.